mattpolzin/nix-idris2-packages/README.md

 See also the [Alternatives](#alternatives) section.

+## Releases
+This project is updated nightly with a new commit and I generally recommend using the latest commit of HEAD as your target.

+I _will_ cut releases on rare occasions to indicate and describe significant and/or breaking changes to the project, but releases will not be intended to reflect the versions of the packages in the packageset.

 ## Using in your project
 You can use this packageset in your Flake-based project, your non-Flake project, or a developer shell.